Illustration of a school staff member.

 Matters involving sexual offences

-If an adult is engaged by a school, the governing body will work with the school and health and wellbeing staff.
+For any concerns or allegations of sexual offences (including grooming), by an adult engaged by the school, the relevant governing body will work with the school.
 They will ensure impacted students and their families get the right support.

 Other matters